-This blog lays the foundation with basic operational theory of three feedback devices for servo motors.
+This blog lays the foundation with the basic operational theory of three feedback devices for servo motors.

 Optical incremental encoder

 The encoder disc can be made from glass or steel with transparent lines incorporated around it.
-A light source projects to the disc and the resulting optical pattern is read by a photo detector.
-The optical pattern read by the photo detector produces a series of electrical pulses that are then read by the servo controller.
-The output can be a single line of pulses (“A” channel) or two lines of pulses (“A” and “B” channels) that are offset ninety electrical degree out of phase.
+A light source projects to the disc and the resulting optical pattern is read by a photodetector.
+The optical pattern read by the photodetector produces a series of electrical pulses that are then read by the servo controller.
+The output can be a single line of pulses (“A” channel) or two lines of pulses (“A” and “B” channels) that are offset ninety electrical degrees out of phase.
 This offset is used by the servo motor controller to determine, and if necessary, change, the direction of motor shaft rotation.
 A third channel, typically called “Z”, can be provided, which will produce one pulse/rev to act as a home.

 To increase encoder resolution, the servo motor controller can count the leading and trailing edges of the pulses generated by channels “A” and “B” (figure 2).
 This is defined as quadrature.
 Counting both the leading and trailing edges of both channels will quadruple (x4) the number of pulses per revolution.
 So, 5,000 pulses/rev can now be 20,000 pulses/rev. The increase in resolution allows for more precise control of your motor shaft rotation and can also make it easier to tune your servo.